PRINT THIS PAGE AND READ ALL OF ITS CONTENTS

 What is a mindmap?
 Sometimes is a doodle you do when thinking through a problem or process.
-You draw the elements (e.g., issues, steps, challenges, facilitators, etc.) and draw lines that represent relationships between those elements, often in the form of a sequence.
+Draw the elements (e.g., issues, steps, challenges, facilitators, etc.) and draw lines that represent relationships between those elements, often in the form of a sequence.

-a) describing the problem or social phenomenon your team will study,
+a) the problem or social phenomenon your team will study,

-b) striking partnerships, and forming a Community Advisory Board (CAB)
+b) the partnerships and Community Advisory Board (CAB)

-c) finding support and funding, this includes assessing the evidence and writing and submitting a proposal,
+c) the support and funding; this includes assessing the evidence and writing and submitting a proposal,

 d) choosing a participatory methodology.
 Not all CBR projects are built the same.
 Want to get more ideas, search the internet for diagrams of CBR projects in the are of health research in which you are interested.